Beginner’s Guides – CRT Cubes

-Don’s worry!
-Out expert advisors will take care of this techy stuff!
+Don’t worry!
+Our expert advisors will take care of this techy stuff!

 VIDEO ASPECT RATIO

 Unlike a normal CRT TV, our CRT cubes are usually housed in a metal casing.
 This makes them strong enough to stack them into large, multi screen video walls.
-The style of the cases vary between brands, Some, like the Seleco brand are very plain, while others such as the xxxxx have more detail, particularly on the side and so might not look quite as “neat”.
-They are also in various states of tidiness, and some may be a little scratched or scuffed.
+The style of the case varies between brands, Some, like the Seleco brand are very plain, while others such as the Broadcast style units have more detail, particularly on the side and so might not look quite as “neat”.
+They are also in various states of tidiness due to their age, and some may be a little scratched or scuffed.
 Generally, since they are usually being built into a larger wall, this does not matter for most applications, but if you are using them standalone in a well-lit environment, such as for an art gallery, you may want one that is much neater in appearance.
-That’s fine, and just be sure to ask for a gallery grade monitor, or for us to give yours a new coat of black paint on its exterior.
+That’s fine, and just be sure to ask for a gallery grade monitor.

 As for the image of the TVs, these can vary somewhat.
 Although we do our best to maintain the picture quality across our extensive range of CRT screens, the age and nature of this technology inevitably means that there is some variation in colours and brightness, and sometimes CRTS can experience “screen burn” where a corner of a screen has distorted colours.
 We have many clients who specifically ask for these monitors.
 Others prefer their wall to look more uniform.
 If you have a strong preference, please let us know when you ask for a quote.